Helpful Herbs for Chronic Pain

 Feverfew is also known for its inflammation-reducing qualities.
 It may help you to manage inflammation and reduce pain from arthritis, gout, chronic pain and other inflammatory diseases effectively and with little or no side effects.

-Chinese skullcap is a potent medicinal herb that has been used for other 2,000 years.
-It is available as an extract, tablet, or capsule and is believed to soothe pain of muscle spasms and tension headaches and reduce inflammation.
+Chinese skullcap is a potent medicinal herb that has been used for over 2,000 years.
+It is available as an extract, tablet, or capsule and is believed to soothe pain of muscle spasms and tension headaches.
+It can also reduce inflammation.

 Willow bark is an anti-inflammatory herb that is believed to work as well as NSAIDs.
 It naturally contains salicylic acid, the active compound in aspirin.